BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

-﻿# ESP32 with Web Server, Telnet Server, file system, FTP server and Real-time Clock
+﻿# ESP32 with Web Server, Telnet Server, file system, FTP server and Real-time Clock.
+Web-based oscilloscope is attached as a demonstration project.

 Esp32_web_ftp_telnet_server_templat makes developing Web and Telnet user interfaces for ESP32 projects almost as easy as possible.